| A-342 RemembersJune 2007

 Defense Corps (CIDG) troops were air landed on short notice with

+families, pigs and chickens.
 Every combat veteran can speak with

 experience about conflict intensity, a very personal concept.